Boundary Road (Coopers Plains), rail level crossing, funding commitment

 - Improved safety and access for all road users.

 This project is funded by the Australian Government, Queensland Government, and Brisbane City Council.
 Investment ID 1488479

 Project scope, cost and timing are subject to further planning, consideration and negotiation with funding partners.

 Funding figures updated December 2023 to reflect increased Australian Government contributions.

 - $399 million

 - $179.5 million

 The business case was finalised in August 2022.

-The business case was developed with input from Brisbane City Council, which is responsible for the local road network including Boundary Road, and Queensland Rail which is responsible for the rail corridor.
+The business case was developed with input from the community, Brisbane City Council, which is responsible for the local road network including Boundary Road, and Queensland Rail which is responsible for the rail corridor.

-Consultation occurred between 7 March 2022 and 24 April 2022, providing key stakeholders and residents the opportunity to give feedback for the business case stage.
+Consultation occurred between 7 March 2022 and 24 April 2022 during development of the business case.
+This provided key stakeholders and residents the opportunity to give feedback that helped develop the concept for the project.
 The outcome of this consultation is now available for download.